-Formed in spring 2021, the Institute is a new research unit in St. John's University.
+The Institute is a research unit in St. John's University.
 It is a central component of the university's goal to become an anti-racist institution.
-One of the objectives of the Institute is to engage with communities outside the university, using the lens of Critical Race and Ethnic Studies, to develop and promote solutions to the problems created by systemic racism and the intersecting forms of oppression that accompany it globally, nationally, regionally and here at St. John's University.
+One of the objectives of the Institute is to engage with communities outside the university, using the lens of Critical Race and Ethnic Studies,1 to identify the problems created by systemic racism and develop and promote solutions to these problems including the intersecting forms of oppression that accompany it globally, nationally, regionally and here at St. John's University.

-As a funding program in the CRES Institute, the purpose of the Community Research Partnership is to help develop and propagate promising and practical solutions to systemic racism and how it is experienced in the everyday lives of people also marked by differentiating boundaries like gender, class, ability, and sexuality, to name a few.
+The purpose of the funding programs in the Institute's Community Research Partnerships is to help develop and propagate promising and practical solutions to systemic racism and how it is experienced in the everyday lives of people also marked by differentiating boundaries like gender, class, ability, and sexuality, to name a few.

 Through the Community Research Partnerships, the Institute seeks university-community collaborations with members of the communities outside our gates, who are working on or developing projects or programs that could provide solutions for the problems of systemic racism within the communities they serve.
-Potential community-based collaborators could include local independent researchers, policymakers, legislators, industry leaders, community organizers (secular and non-secular), artists, and grassroots activists.
+Potential community-based collaborators could include local independent researchers, policymakers, legislators, industry leaders, community organizers (secular and non-secular), artists, corporate social responsibility programs, and grassroots activists.